jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 export { Author, Book };
 ```

 In the code above, we initialized our database, created the `Author` and `Book` models, established the relationship, and built a seeder for provisioning the database with initial data!

-Install `casual`:
+What do we do next?
+Go ahead and install `casual`:

 ```
 npm install casual